-How to Start a Fire With Wet Wood
+The Best Ways to Start a Fire with Wet Wood

 Being wet and trying to start a fire can be miserable.
 Every prepper and survivalist should be prepared for such a situation and comfortably know how to start a fire with wet wood.
 With a little advanced preparation and some ingenuity, starting a fire in extreme situations can be easier than you think!

 When it comes to an emergency situation, one of the most critical survival skills you can learn is how to start a proper fire.
 With this ability, you can cook your own food, dry wet clothes, warm yourself up, and even signal for help.

 Any prepper who’s gotten a campfire going probably thinks they have it all figured out.
 Under dry conditions, it’s pretty straightforward: place some tinder under a few small twigs, light it with a match or lighter, and watch the blaze.